Disabled Parking in the City of Seattle

 The City of Seattle does not issue disabled parking permits but does regulate how permits can be used, detailed in the table below.
-These rules apply to vehicles with valid disabled parking permits, including those issued out of state.
+These rules apply to vehicles with valid disabled parking permits.

 Addressing abuse of disabled parking placards

 The City is committed to ensuring that on-street parking is managed effectively for short-term access in business districts.
 Recent studies have shown that between 30% and 40% of downtown, First Hill, Pioneer Square and Cherry Hill parking are typically used by vehicles with disabled parking placards.
 The tremendous amount of abuse of these placards limits access to legitimate permit holders and other parkers.

-SDOT and Seattle Police Department Parking Enforcement staff are currently participating in a statewide workgroup led by the Department of Licensing (DOL).
+SDOT and Seattle Police Department Parking Enforcement staff recently participated in a statewide workgroup led by the Department of Licensing (DOL).
 The workgroup was convened by request of the State Legislature to study disabled placard use and to develop a strategic plan to end any abuse.
 DOL’s report contains multiple recommendations for the Legislature to consider and is available online.
 SPD and SDOT staff have and will continue to meet with the Seattle Commission for People with Disabilities to get feedback on any proposed changes and work together to improve public education around this issue.

 If you have questions about obtaining or renewing a disabled parking permit, please contact the Washington State Department of Licensing:

 If you have comments or questions about Seattle on-street parking for disabled parking permits, please contact: